Aima Rosmy Sebastian: Acting career

 She made her acting debut with the Malayalam film Dooram which was shot in 2013 but had a late release on 19 July 2016.
 Her first movie released was Jacobinte Swargarajyam on 8 April 2016.
 Aima started her career in acting along with her twin sister Aina in the film Dooram directed by Manu Kannanthanam.
 Aima, proficient in both Western and classical dance, happened to dance with dancer-actress Mythili Roy, who suggested her name to the makers of Jacobinte Swargarajyam directed by Vineeth Sreenivasan.
 They were looking for a girl who looked sixteen and was based in Dubai.
 She was selected after attending an audition.
 She played the role of Ammu, the sister of Nivin Pauly in the movie.
 In the year 2017, Aima played the character named Jini, who was Mohanlal's daughter in the movie Munthirivallikal Thalirkkumbol.

+Personal life

-Aima married Kevin Paul, Son of Sophia Paul, producer of Weekend Blockbusters on January 4, 2018, at St. Casmir's Church in Kadavoor in Kollam.
+Aima is originally from Kollam, Kerala.
+Aima married Kevin Paul, Son of Sophia Paul, producer of Weekend Blockbusters on January 4, 2018, at St. Casmir's Church at Kadavoor in Kollam.
 Aima and Kevin met each other on the sets of Munthirivallikal Thalirkkumbol.